 in awe of the ways in which my stories have touched the lives of my readers.
 I've heard from people who have been able to deal with painful past relationships because of a story I wrote, who can look more positively on lives full of sadness or illness because of the escape my characters offer.
 There's even a reader whose life may have been saved because my story about carbon monoxide poisoning prompted her to have her furnace checked.
 (Jaegly 86)

 The reciprocal nature of this understanding of the role romances can play in readers’ lives is significant since pastoral care

 begins when an individual person recognizes or feels that his trouble is insolvable in the context of his own private resources, and when he becomes willing, however subconsciously, to carry his hurt and confusion to a person who represents to him, however vaguely, the resources and wisdom and authority of religion.
 (Clebsch and Jaekle 5)

-as Harlequin has found with its reader focus groups [...] what reading offers [is] a temporary rest from the present stress and demands of life.
+as Harlequin has found with its reader focus groups, [...] reading offers [...] a temporary rest from the present stress and demands of life.

 One woman in a focus group mentioned that her every waking moment was spent caring for her son, who was dying.
 The only time she had to forget that daily pain was when she was reading a romance, because then she could get away from that imminent unhappy ending.

 It’s not always a tragic situation that brings readers back to romance.
 Any amount of rest from a present stress could be desired.
 (Wendell 33-34)

 The mother of a dying child was quite clearly troubled “in the context of ultimate meanings and concerns” but all stresses which involve doubts about the purpose of one’s life and how one relates to others are associated with “ultimate meanings and concerns” to a faith which centres around love.
 That romance novels can heal, guide, reconcile and sustain their readers is evident from the accounts of both readers and authors.